sourceincite/sourceincite.github.io/_posts/0000-00-00-its-not-our-sandbox-auditing-foxit-readers-pdf-printer-for-an-eop.md

 .text:0041E44B                 call    sub_4244C0               ; proxyDoAction second handler
 ```

-<p class="cn" markdown="1">The call to sub_41CB30 looks suspicious since its using a size value and a source buffer as arguments.
+The call to sub_41CB30 looks suspicious since its using a size value and a source buffer as arguments.
 Also, we can see that the destination buffer is stored in ecx.
-When we investigate `sub_41CB30`, we can start to see what is happening:</p>
+When we investigate `sub_41CB30`, we can start to see what is happening:

 ```
 .text:0041CB30 sub_41CB30      proc near                        ; CODE XREF: sub_41D500+185